To have systems that make best practices for waste reduction, reuse, recycle, and disposal the northern Michigan way of life.

 We are often approached by officials and citizens of communities which are starting or expanding recycling programs.
 Here’s the behind the scenes story of who we are, how our programs came to be, how they’re administered and funded, and where we are today.

-Emmet County’s recycling system stands out for several reasons:
+Emmet County’s waste, recycling and composting systems stand out for several reasons:

 The system is:

 Sustainable (31 years and counting)

 Comprehensive (60 materials recovered via 13 drop-sites, curbside collection, and a new food-scraps program), and

 Thriving (over 80% of county residents use the recycling program)

 The system does not rely on tax dollars.